 Not a typewriter!
-Show an actual person, brandishing the pen with extreme confidence.
+Show an actual person brandishing the pen with extreme confidence.

-Then he sent it back through the TransCab, all the while shaking his head in disbelief.
+He sent it back through the TransCab, all the while shaking his head in disbelief.

 In its place was an impressively skilled sketch of an attractive girl, flourishing a pen as she wrote with a lot of confidence.
 So much, in fact, that her lips were stretched out in what looked like a malevolent grin, and her eyes were demonically bulging out!

 Ravi groaned, stumped at how needlessly difficult this design team was making his job.
 Still, taking a deep breath, he transferred his thoughts on to paper: